Skip to content

 Tools allow agents to perform actions beyond generating text.
 With Omnia’s ToolRegistry, you can:

-- Mix multiple tool sources in a single registry
+• Mix multiple handler types in a single registry

-First, let’s deploy a simple tool service.
-This example provides a weather lookup tool:
+First, deploy a simple tool service.
+This example provides a calculator tool:

 apiVersion: apps/v1